How to create digital customer journey maps the modern way

 Before we jump in, can you answer this trivia question: Which marketing technique has been around for a hundred years and is still going strong?
 Hint, look at the title of this blog for the answer.

 If you guessed customer journey mapping, you’re correct.
 For over a hundred years companies have been mapping how and where their customers interact with them on the path to making a purchase.
-Visualizing the customer journey enables all teams to collaborate on creating a smooth and compelling experience, one that leads to more revenue, increased satisfaction and greater loyalty.
+Visualizing the digital customer journey enables all teams to collaborate on creating a smooth and compelling experience, one that leads to more revenue, increased satisfaction and greater loyalty.

 If you’re wondering how to create a customer journey map, the steps below will walk you through what organizations today are typically doing.